JunweiZheng93/MATERobot/README.md

 ## Project Homepage

-This project is now at ICRA 2024!
+This project has been selected as the Best Paper Finalist on Human-Robot Interaction at ICRA 2024!
 For more information about the project, please refer to our [project homepage](https://junweizheng93.github.io/publications/MATERobot/MATERobot.html).

 ## Setup